Best noise-canceling wireless earbuds 2023

 Bose has established a reputation for creating some of the best noise-canceling headphones on the market, and it brought some of that prowess to its wireless earbuds.
 If you thought the previous QuietComfort Earbuds were good, their successors drown out so much noise they sound like a noticeable upgrade.

 The QuietComfort Earbuds II have different levels of noise cancelation to play with.
-So whether you want to block out everything or just dull background sounds, you have that control.
+So, whether you want to block out everything or just dull background sounds, you have that control.
 What matters is that when you do, you really muffle those noises in ways that other earbuds won't match right now.
 The Transparency mode does a good job of bringing in ambient sound to hear everything around you when you still have the earbuds on.
-Thing is, the ANC and Transparency are so potent, Bose doesn't give you the option to turn both off.
+The thing is, the ANC and Transparency are so potent, Bose doesn't give you the option to turn both off.
 It's going to be one or the other at all times.

-Audio quality is top-notch (as you'd expect), with the QuietComfort Earbuds II delivering crisp audio, only this time you can make your own adjustments.
+Audio quality is top-notch (as you'd expect), with the QuietComfort Earbuds II delivering crisp audio, only this time, you can make your own adjustments.
 The Bose app offers four EQ presets you can tweak to make them sound more to your liking.
 A thinner frame also helps these earbuds fit better to help with better passive isolation.

 Battery life hasn't changed, meaning you can expect up to six hours per charge.
 The case gets you another three charges, only it doesn't support wireless charging, so you'll need to plug in to refuel.